negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

->disorientation encounter interference superposition
->waves diffract upon **encountering** an other. superposition at the site of **interference**. co-producing a **pattern of difference** or a diffraction pattern.
-foci loci topoi
-field web site
-concepts like research-creation, disoriented discovery, negative space, interference & diffraction - evolve throughout pages and are invoked in different ways.

-think more about empirics woven thru each - how argument develops, is threaded through, and concepts/texts are more deeply drawn on

 # disorientation
 [writing space](disorientation.md)

+## Journey Oriented
 I have come to understand being a geographer as less of an ability to know where you are in space at all times and more **the capacity to learn through disorientation**.
 Like many colleagues, I began graduate school in a place I’d never been before and where I knew no one.

-I will briefly describe my experience coming from physical geography and geographic information science to human geography - feeling lost and not at all adept... what was it I aimed to achieve in my program?
+*briefly describe my experience coming from physical geography and geographic information science to human geography - feeling lost and not at all adept... what was it I aimed to achieve in my program?
 Also mention my journey driving across country here without a linear plan, arriving in Vancouver with no prior mental map of the place I was to inhabit.
-A few sentences on adjusting, walking around, commuting via bike to campus, my sense of the city confined to dunbar and campus.
+A few sentences on adjusting, walking around, commuting via bike to campus, my sense of the city confined to dunbar and campus.*

 As teaching assistant for a departmental cartography course, I was responsible for introducing and evaluating assignments, as well as demonstrating the use of required software.
 The first assignment: to **make a map of downtown Vancouver by tracing a screenshot from Google Maps in Adobe Illustrator.** I graded sixty of these maps before I finally ventured to the place they represented.
 Having now inhabited Vancouver for nearly two years and taught this assignment nine times, I find Google’s map incongruous with my mental map of the city drawn from lived experience.
 Navigational maps, writes Laura Kurgan, “impos[e] a quiet tyranny of orientation that erases the possibility of disoriented discovery. . .”
 (2009, 16-17).